DavesCodeMusings/openwrt-isolated/README.md

 # openwrt-isolated
+This repository exists to hold the documentation for OpenWrt configuration instructions.

-Running OpenWrt on a Raspberry Pi Zero to create an isolated network
+Start with Raspberry Pi Zero W as an Isolated WiFi Access Point.md

+Then, move on to Improving the OpenWrt Isolated Network Experience.md

+The impatient can jump to tl-dr.sh